eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 The graphics here [referring to the slide] give you a clear visualization of how the trampoline code is inserted into the process's flow.
 You can see that we're not disrupting the original program; we're just adding our own layer that allows us to observe or modify behavior before passing control back to the program.

-In essence, trampoline hooking is a powerful yet unobtrusive way bpftime interacts with running processes.
-It's a testament to the flexibility and sophistication that bpftime brings to the table for userspace eBPF."

 ## How it Works: work with kernel

 "In Mode 2, bpftime showcases its versatility by blending userspace eBPF with kernel operations.
 This is where things get robust, allowing you to run complex observability tools like deepflow, which require a mix of userspace agility and kernel-level depth.

-Picture this: bpftime in Mode 2 is like a hybrid car that can switch between electric and gas power.
-It uses userspace eBPF for quick and safe execution while still interacting transparently with kernel eBPF.
+Picture this: bpftime in Mode 2 uses userspace eBPF for quick and safe execution while still interacting transparently with kernel eBPF.
 It's like having a pass to both VIP and backstage areas at a concert; you get the best of both worlds without compromise.

 How does it do this?
 By using kernel eBPF maps, bpftime can 'offload' certain tasks to userspace, allowing for efficient processing without overloading the kernel.
 It's akin to cloud computing, where heavy tasks are offloaded to the cloud, keeping your local resources free.

 The workflow [refer to slide 19] is intuitive. bpftime's daemon loads the eBPF program, which then hooks into the system calls or functions you're interested in, all verified and JIT-compiled.
 This hybrid approach means you can monitor and intercept a broad range of activities, from system calls to network packets, all while keeping the heavy lifting within the user's control.

-Mode 2 of bpftime is a testament to the tool's adaptability and power, bridging the gap between userspace flexibility and kernel-level control, providing a comprehensive solution for advanced eBPF use cases."

 ## benchmark llvm jit